-When you’re planning to buy a house and will need a mortgage, and you’ll have choices.
+When you’re planning to use a personal loan to buy a car, check the offers provided by car loan dealers, When you buy a house and will need a mortgage, and you’ll have choices.
 While a few do qualify for VA or Farm Home loans, most must choose between Conventional and FHA.

 Right now, about 40% of all home loans are FHA – which means they’re insured by the Federal Housing Administration.
 Each type has advantages and drawbacks, beginning with the loan requirements.
 Here, in general, are the differences between the two.
 (Some lenders may deviate slightly from these generalizations.)